OmarKrei/CatchPhish/README.md

 So why don't we just get anti-virus & anti-malware security and call it a day?
 Well, security is like an onion, the more layers of security you have, the more protected you are.
 Common security suites like McAfee, Bitbolid, and Sentinal 1 are good for stopping threats after mistakes were made, but what if we can avoid committing the mistake completely?
 This is where building a system that predicts whether a URL is legitimate or a phishing attempt provide immeasuarable value.
 It's that extra layer of security that helps protect SMB's from total ruin.
 ### Who's The Victim in All of This?
+As mentioned above, SMB's are the most vulnerble, due to various factors like, lack of education on the subject matter, cannot afford paying for

 ### The Value Added